Schlagoo/stock_data_analysis/README.md

-# Project: Stock Data Analysis
+# Project: Automated Stock Data Analysis

 ![Preview](./preview_small.png)

-This repository contains functions written in python to analyse stock data.
+This repository contains functions written in python to analyse stock data and retrieve them via e-mail.
+You can automate running the script by creating a docker image of it (Dockerfile in repository).

 ## Getting Started